-In fact, the big four banks — Chase, Bank of America, Wells Fargo and Citibank — offer few, if any, competitive rates on any banking product.
+Chase, Bank of America, Wells Fargo and Citibank, the four biggest banks, offer few, if any, competitive rates on any banking product.

 The amount of money kept in low-yielding money market funds is staggering.
-But there is lots of competition for that money, which can be easily moved out of a savings account at an institution that’s paying you well below the rate of inflation.
+But there is lots of competition for that money, which can easily be moved out of a savings account that’s paying you well below the rate of inflation.

 Don’t feel that you’re locked into a bank long term.
 Open an account to take advantage of a good rate, then do your research again in 12 months.
 Expect to move your money around if you want to maximize your earnings potential.

 - 5 tricks to sweeten your savings a little at a time

 - Donald Trump’s net worth is $3.5 billion

 - Top 10 tips for growing your savings